Limitation periods in the United Kingdom: England and Wales

 Limitation was first brought in by Henry VIII, in the Limitation of Prescription Act 1540 (32 Hen.
 8. c.
 2).

 In modern times, the key piece of legislation relating to civil claims in England and Wales is the Limitation Act 1980, which identifies the time limits for various types of cases.

 Debt

 If a lender allows six years to pass without receiving any payment, an action for recovery may become statute-barred.

 Injury

 The general time limit for injury litigation is three years, with multiple exceptions and special cases.
 The statute of limitations for injuries to children only starts at the age of eighteen.
 The statute of limitations for brain damage begins only when the victim has been medically acknowledged as regaining cognitive ability.
 The Montreal Convention (1999) and the Athens Convention (1974) govern the statute of limitations for compensation for injuries sustained on an aeroplane or while at sea, respectively.

+The Crime and Policing Act 2026 exempts personal injury claims stemming from child sexual abuse from any limitation period, implementing a recommendation of the Independent Inquiry into Child Sexual Abuse.
+This was first applied by the High Court in KHX v Isle of Wight Council.
+Defendants in such cases can seek to have cases dismissed on the grounds of limitation if they can prove that a fair hearing cannot take place.